Considering a pension fund transfer?

-Pension transfer can be a particularly complex financial area with many factors to consider.
+Pension fund transfer can be a particularly complex financial area with many factors to consider.
 Cross border transfers can also be complicated by how the rules of different jurisdictions affect expat finances.
 Along with the usual range of financial services, Imperius Wealth also offers clients Retirement Coaching.

 Irish pension transfer overseas

 Every year thousands of Irish people decide to retire overseas.
 Spain, Portugal and even Australia are favoured destinations for Irish expats, but before you think about joining them for your own golden years, you’ll want to make sure you know what will happen to your pension.

 Can you transfer your Irish pension ?